Take your well-being to new heights and equip yourself with the tools and life skills to excel at BGSU and beyond.

 - Exercise is Medicine

 - Be the Creed: Alcohol and Other Drugs and More

 Focused Falcon Mindful Moments Workshops: Offered to help manage stress, strengthen focus and attention, and increase memory.
 Additional key components of the workshop include learning mindfulness meditation, stress management techniques, methods to respond to difficult situations, and skills to live with intention and purpose.

 Participants receive a free THRIVE journal, the book “The Mindful Twenty-Something: Life Skills to Handle Stress… & Everything Else” and can earn a free THRIVE t-shirt upon completing the program.
 Check back for a fall 2020 schedule soon!

 Mindful Moments Drop-In sessions provide an open space and opportunity for students, faculty and staff to drop in, relax, and de-stress in a quiet, relaxing environment.
 Engage in your own practice or participate in short, guided mindfulness exercises and learn techniques that can easily be incorporated into your daily routine to help cope with stress.

 There are no in-person sessions scheduled at this time.

-Spark is a groundbreaking and fascinating investigation into the transformative effects of exercise on the brain, from the bestselling author and renowned psychiatrist John J. Ratey, MD.
+#Move4YourMood is inspired by Spark, a groundbreaking and fascinating investigation into the transformative effects of exercise on the brain, from the bestselling author and renowned psychiatrist John J. Ratey, MD.